ales-t/mnist-ml/README.md

 ### Basic CNN

-This model is implemented based on [TensorFlow tutorial on MNIST](https://www.tensorflow.org/get_started/mnist/pros).
+This model is based on [TensorFlow tutorial on MNIST](https://www.tensorflow.org/get_started/mnist/pros).
 It is a two-layer convolutional neural network with drop-out, followed by a fully connected layer of size 1024 and finally by a read-out layer (softmax which predicts the